eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 Discovery Server GuidPrefix
 ---------------------------

-A :term:`Discovery Server` requires a DDS :term:`GuidPrefix` in order to other Participants connect to it.
+A :term:`Discovery Server` requires a DDS :term:`GuidPrefix` in order for other Participants to connect to it.
 Under the ``discovery-server-guid`` tag, there are several possibilities for configuring a GuidPrefix.